 Will the project bring employment to the region?

-The project’s contribution is expected to be very low, since even the production of 1,500 tons a year will generate only 50 jobs, half of them foreign workers.
-Even if an entrepreneur is found for the project, he probably will not be from the southern Arava settlements, which set up a project to raise fish in the Mediterranean.
+The project’s contribution is expected to be very low, as the production of 1,500 tons a year will generate only 50 jobs.
+Even if an entrepreneur is found for the project, they will probably not be from the southern Arava settlements, which set up a project to raise fish in the Mediterranean.
 Hence, the project will not contribute to the economy of the settlements in the southern Arava and Eilat.
 Therefore, budgetary support on behalf of government ministries will actually serve another business factor.
-The unequivocal conclusion is that there is no point in the state's involvement in the project, which means a waste of public funds.
+The unequivocal conclusion is that there is no point in the state's involvement in the project, and that it is a waste of public funds.

 Is there a technology that enables fish to grow without environmental pollution?

-In the fish all over the wake of the decline of marine world, scientists are trying to grow sea fish in intensive growing farms.
-For now, the projects suffer from low economic efficiency.
-A number of such projects have also been implemented in Israel, but most of them have been closed due to being uneconomical and having operational difficulties.
-"Zalul" is opposed to turning the Gulf of Aqaba into a testing ground for technology whose efficiency has not yet been proven.
+In the wake of the declining of marine world, scientists are trying to grow saltwater fish in intensive growing farms.
+For now, these projects suffer from low economic efficiency.
+A number of such projects have also been implemented in Israel, but most of them have been closed due to them being uneconomical and having operational difficulties.
+Zalul is opposed to turning the Gulf of Aqaba into a testing ground for a technology whose efficiency has yet to be proven.

-It is forbidden to endanger the entire region just for the whim of a handful of employees in the fishing department and for a handful of researchers from the Institute for the Study of the Seas and Lakes, whose sole ambition is to justify their jobs.
+It is forbidden to endanger the entire region just for the whim of a handful of employees in the fishing department and for a handful of researchers from the Israeli Oceanographic and Limnological Research Facility, whose sole ambition is to justify their jobs.

 the coral reefs of the Red Sea among the few that are able to survive global warming